Folic Acid and Erectile Dysfunction: Uses, Dosage, Benefits, and Side Effects

 Folic acid (vitamin B9) supports healthy blood flow and nitric oxide production which are both vital for erections.
 Men with low folate levels are more likely to have severe ED, while supplements can improve IIEF-5 scores, especially in men with diabetes or vascular ED.
 It works best when paired with vitamins B6 and B12, prescribed ED medications, and a healthy lifestyle.
 Most adults need about 400 mcg daily (up to 1 mg if prescribed).
 Natural sources include spinach, lentils, citrus fruits, eggs, and fortified grains.
 Always consult your doctor before starting supplements.

 Emerging research shows that using folic acid supplements may help improve erectile function, especially in men with vascular or diabetic erectile dysfunction (ED).
 Folic acid is also called vitamin B9 and is known to support cell growth and heart health.
 But scientists are now discovering that it may also play an important role in helping men with their sexual health.
+Scientists found that men with erectile dysfunction had much lower folic acid levels in their blood than men without it.
+Low folic acid can reduce nitric oxide (which helps blood flow) and raise homocysteine levels (a substance that can harm blood vessels), all of which can make it harder to get or keep an erection.
+In this article, we will explore the connection between folic acid and erectile dysfunction, the benefits of using it, and side effects to watch out for.

 Does Folic Acid Help Erectile Dysfunction?

-Using folic acid supplements has also been shown to improve IIEF-5 (International Index of Erectile Function) scores, especially in men with blood-flow related( vasculogenic) or diabetic ED.[2]
+Yes, folic acid can help with ED.
+Researchers found a clear link showing that men with lower folic acid levels tended to have more severe erectile dysfunction.
+[1] Using folic acid supplements has also been shown to improve IIEF-5 (International Index of Erectile Function) scores, especially in men with blood-flow related( vasculogenic) or diabetic ED.[2]
 Some studies have found that combining folic acid with ED medication like tadalafil (Cialis) may improve results more than taking the medication by itself.
 [3]

 Many men are surprised to learn that something as simple as a vitamin deficiency can affect their erections.